 What’s the secret, then?

 Implementing all of them (if possible) is the way to go.

-However, though we have mentioned these factors, it is necessary to note that there are several other factors that may affect ranking.
+However, though we have mentioned these factors, it is necessary to note that several other factors may affect ranking.

 Do we ignore them because of that reason?
 Definitely not.

 So, let’s have a look at these ranking factors on Google.

 What Are Ranking Factors?

 Ranking factors are the things that you can do to improve your rankings.
 They’re not magic, but they will help you get better results than if you didn’t use them at all.